Ravi-takhi/litjson/CONTRIBUTING.md

 * Enhances productivity: By providing a user-friendly API and comprehensive documentation, LitJSON helps developers save time and effort during the development process.
 ### Link
 https://github.com/Ravi-takhi/litjson/tree/Ravi-Dev-Branch
-### Issue Summary
+### Summary of issues examined
-This issue, raised by corbinyo, is about making a change in LitJSON.
-Currently, when using the JsonMapper.ToObject method to turn JSON into objects in .NET, null values in the JSON data become null objects in the resulting .NET objects.
-But sometimes, we don't want these null values.
-We'd prefer to skip them to make things simpler.

-The request is to add a feature that lets us tell LitJSON to ignore these null values when turning JSON into objects.
-This would make working with JSON data in .NET even easier and more efficient.
+This issue, raised by corbinyo, to find a way to handle null values during deserialization.
+The task involved ensuring that null values from JSON data were ignored when converting it into C# objects.
+He is using the Litjson library for the serialization and deserialization.
+### Detailed discussion of issues contributed to
+I worked on a specific issue related to ignoring null values during deserialization with LitJSON.
+My goal was to prevent null values in JSON from being assigned to object properties during the conversion process.
+I explored different methods, including manually checking for null values, creating custom importers, and modifying the JSON data before deserialization.
+Ultimately, I found a solution by adjusting the JSON string before parsing it into objects, effectively solving the problem even though LitJSON doesn't have a built-in feature for this.
+I also looked into the other libraries such as Newtonsoft, they provides some in-built functionalities to ingnore or skip the null values during the serialization data.